More STP resources

 Yes, if you have employees Single Touch Payroll (STP) applies to your small business.
 In fact, all Australian businesses with a payroll function must use STP.
 From 1 July 2019, STP became mandatory for organisations of all sizes, even those with fewer than four employees.

-MYOB is offering Australian businesses Essentials Payroll from just $5 a month.
+MYOB is offering Australian businesses MYOB Business from just $10 a month.
 Complete your payroll tasks and stay ATO compliant.

 There is only one STP requirements exemption available and that’s for Australian businesses in areas where internet connection does not exist or is intermittent or unstable, and impacting your ability to report through STP.